illwieckz/debian_copyist_brother/doc/web_brother.md

 Warning
 -------

-**/!\ since April 2014, this tool can't retreive Brother webpage because Brother delete them, this tool is broken for new users that don't have already download data.**

-**So, the developpment of this tool is stalled, some additionnal [La Rache compliant](http://byatoo.com/la-rache/) tools where fast-writed to hack already cached data, but the work has to be redone from zero.**
+This tool were broken in April 2014 since Brother delete some usefull web pages, but thanks to the [web archive](http://archive.org/web/) project, content where saved and is avaliable.
+During the time when the developpment of this tool were stalled, some additionnal [La Rache compliant](http://byatoo.com/la-rache/) tools where fast-writed to hack already cached data.
+Another tool named ``file_brother`` to handle files will be developped to replace thoses scripts running alongside the ``web_brother``.

 The tool
 --------